getting-things-gnome/gtg/README.md

 (Debian-based systems):

 DOWNLOAD:
-Execute this command to get the latest Developer package:
+Execute this command to get the latest Developer package and then move to that directory:

 	$ git clone https://github.com/getting-things-gnome/gtg.git

+  $ cd gtg

 RUNNING:
 At first, install python3 dependencies by typing the following command: